 Brazilian Prickley Pear

 Brasiliopuntia argentina, Brasiliopuntia bahiensis, Brasiliopuntia neoargentina, Brasiliopuntia schulzii, Brasiliopuntia subacarpa, Brasilopuntia brasiliensis, Cactus brasiliensis (basionym), Cactus arboreus, Cactus heterocladus, Cactus paradoxus, Opuntia argentina, Opuntia bahiensis, Opuntia brasiliensis, Opuntia neoargentina, Opuntia schulzii

-Brasiliopuntia brasiliensis is a tree-like, perennial cactus up to 66 feet (20 m) tall.
+Brasiliopuntia brasiliensis is a tree-like cactus that grows up to 66 feet (20 m) tall.
 It shows thin, slightly shrunken cladodes on a central cylindrical trunk.
 Leaves are small and bright green.
 White areoles bear reddish or brow, upright, up to 0.6 inches (1.5 cm) long spines.
-Pale yellow to bright yellow-orange flowers are up to 1.6 inches (4 cm) long and about the same in diameter.
+Flowers are pale yellow to bright yellow-orange, up to 1.6 inches (4 cm) long and about the same in diameter.
 They appear only on adult plants.
-Fruits are yellow, orange-red, red or purple, pear-shaped and up to 1.6 inches (4 cm) long.
+Fruits are yellow, orange-red, red or purple, pear-shaped, and up to 1.6 inches (4 cm) long.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).